kchiem12/ARC-gui/log.md

 #### Coordinate System :heavy_check_mark:

 The idea of `dir` specifying which quadrant to draw the object isn't too smart.
 We should just use the old way of `(x,y)` specifying which block to draw.
 (Before we are treating `(x,y)` as an origin point and use `dir` to specify which quadrant we want to draw in)

+## Parser - A*

+### 2022-02-18

+We now shift gears to build a parser, in fact an inverse parser that reads a json input of ARC problem and outputs what commands could be used to generate this problem.
+We once said that solving ARC is just **find objects -> move the objects**.
+And this is the "**find object**" part and is also the hardest part of the problem.
+We hope that the GARC problem we worked on could provide us with some insight.

+In implementation, this "parser" is actually an A\* program, which searches in the program space for the commands that reproduce the problem.
+To build this A\*, we will need a data structure that holds the commands.
+A state in A\* is just a list of commands.
+The distance of a state to final state is the number of different pixels between the canvas our command draws and the original canvas.
+We also want our result to have as few commands as possible (If you can parse something into a single rectangle, don't parse it into 3 lines)

+#### 2022-03-04

+The result is very good.
+Now there are two things to do:

+1. Make it run faster by using precomputation and `np.array`: we will precompute two arrays: mask - $B \times H \times W$ and a bitmap $B \times H \times W$.
+Each entry in these two arrays represent the result of drawing one object: `(line, length, x, y, c)` or `(rec, xlength, ylength, x, y, c)`. $B$ is the branching factor, counting how many possible combinations there are for all kinds of `object_type, length, x, y, c`.
+We will also have a corresponding list of length $B$, specifying what objects were drawn when we draw some pixels according to bitmap and mask.
+Therefore, when we run the program, it will now iterate through this list/array of length $B$, because it simply includes all the possible object combination we can have, instead of having 5 or 6 for loops of `for type, for l, for x, for y, for c, ...`
+1. We will now search for a set of possible commands that can give us this result, not a single one.
+   - Think of our interpreter as encoding ways of reproducing an ARC problem into an FSM.
+This FSM takes in an action sequence that if executed, will reproduce the input canvas.
+A state in this FSM used to be an action sequence, but now we want the path to be action sequence and the **state be simply the canvas the path so far taken can draw**.
+Therefore, if two action sequences draw the same canvas, they are the same state.
+   - Note there are well possible to have **multiple ways** and therefore multiple paths that lead to the accept state.
+We want to find all of them.
+It's impossible to find all, but we can definitely find some by **timing out**: run the program for x seconds and then force it to terminate.
+   - Eventually we will run A* on multiple inputs and get multiple FSM, intersect all these FSM we get (there is a nice algo allows this) and that will be the interpretation of the whole problem we eventually have.
+1. It is a good idea to have a random bitmap that takes care of everything left and costs very high so we don't use it often.